ShadabFaiz/MySqlWorkbench/README.md

 1. Creating a .war file
 2. Without creating a .war file.
 1.CREATING A .WAR FILE
 To create a .war file,open the terminal/command prompt.Navigate to the downloaded directory.Type the following command:
-...
-jar -cvf MyWorkbench.war *
+'jar -cvf MyWorkbench.war *'
-...
 A "MyWorkbench.war file will created.Deploy it to the server.Check the respective Server's document on how to deploy a .war file on it.
 2.WITHOUT .WAR FILE